nesibePekcakar/SE302Project/README.md

 1. Classroom Selection

-Select a classroom from the dropdown menu to view its schedule.
+-Select a classroom from the dropdown menu to view its schedule.

 2. Student Management

-Add Student: Add a new student to the system.
+-Add Student: Add a new student to the system.

-Show Students: Display a list of all students.
+-Show Students: Display a list of all students.

-Remove Student: Remove a selected student from the system.
+-Remove Student: Remove a selected student from the system.

-Student dropdown allows filtering schedules for a specific student.
+-Student dropdown allows filtering schedules for a specific student.

 3. Timetable Management

-The weekly timetable displays time slots for each day (Monday to Friday).
+-The weekly timetable displays time slots for each day (Monday to Friday).

-View assigned courses in specific time slots (e.g., "SE380" at 14:00 on Monday).
+-View assigned courses in specific time slots (e.g., "SE380" at 14:00 on Monday).

-Add Course: Add new courses to the schedule.
+-Add Course: Add new courses to the schedule.

 4. Exporting and Help Options

-Download: Export the schedule or data for sharing or documentation.
+-Download: Export the schedule or data for sharing or documentation.

-Help: Access guidance on using the system.
+-Help: Access guidance on using the system.

 5. Navigation

-Back: Return to the previous page or the main menu.
+-Back: Return to the previous page or the main menu.